statgen/LDServer/README.md

 Typically you will always set `samples` to `ALL`.
 The server supports arbitrary subsets of samples, such as sub-populations, that can be specified with the `flask create-sample-subset` command.

+Rather than using a server-side mask and supplying an ID (as in the above example), alternatively you can send your own [mask definitions](https://github.com/statgen/raremetal.js/commit/da5fa3ab8d168b459b96e4cf63135dfa23c82fcd?short_path=3811df8#diff-3811df89c8df81ca2221ad8fb821f96c) created in the browser/client to the server.

 The response will look like:

 ```json